rossumai/university/docs/learn/export-pipeline/data-value-extractor.md

 }
 ```

 More complex configuration example using extraction from two different `source_reference_key` and two `extract_rules` in the second one.
+There is also the `condition` used, which is reference to a document ID in the annotation which triggers the execution of the extraction.

 ```json
 {